School ofIndustrial TechnologiesContinueContinue to the Technology Department's website

-The Technology Department at Southern provides real-world experience in technical disciplines to prepare students for in-demand careers.
+The Industrial Technologies programs at Southern provides real-world experience in technical disciplines to prepare students for in-demand careers.
+We offer a bachelor and associate degrees in Construction and Automotive areas.

 - Students balance a liberal arts education with hands-on experience in the areas of woods, metals, printing, auto service, and construction.